CaptainCrowbar/prion-lib/rs-core/meta.md

 ### Reflection tools ###

-These are originally defined in `"unicorn/utility.hpp"`; the documentation is repeated here for easier reference.

 _(Based on Walter E. Brown,
 [N4502 Proposing Standard Library Support for the C++ Detection Idiom V2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4502.pdf), 2015.)_